PapiLer/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What do you call a fake noodle?
+An impasta.